rosedj1/CMSOfficeHours/UF/HiPerGator.md

 python3 mypythonscript.py
 # NOTE: The very first line in this script could be something like: #!/usr/bin/env python3
 ```

+Then submit a job to the scheduler.
+- The scheduler submits the job to the 51000 cores!
+- You must prepare a file to tell scheduler what to do (BATCH script)
+    - number of CPUS
+    - RAM
+    - how long to process the job

 ### Notes on submitting to the SLURM scheduler